Birds Anonymous: Honors

 Birds Anonymous won the Academy Award for Best Animated Short Film in 1958, beating Tabasco Road starring Speedy Gonzales; both shorts were eventually given Blue Ribbon reissues in 1964.
-When Eddie Selzer died, the statuette was passed on to Mel Blanc, who said that this was his favorite cartoon to do voices for, especially his role as Sylvester.
+When producer Eddie Selzer died, the statuette was passed on to Mel Blanc, who said that this was his favorite cartoon to do voices for, especially his role as Sylvester.

 Home media

 This film appeared in The Looney Looney Looney Bugs Bunny Movie's third act "The Oswalds" where Sylvester and Clarence fight over Tweety again with Granny intervening.

-As of 2005, Birds Anonymous can also be found, uncut and restored, on the Looney Tunes Golden Collection: Volume 3, Warner Bros.
-Home Entertainment Academy Awards Animation Collection, and the Looney Tunes Platinum Collection: Volume 3.
+Birds Anonymous is available, uncut and restored, on the Looney Tunes Golden Collection: Volume 3, the Warner Bros.
+Home Entertainment Academy Awards Animation Collection, Looney Tunes Super Stars' Tweety & Sylvester: Feline Fwenzy, and the Looney Tunes Platinum Collection: Volume 3.
 It can also be found on the former UK rental VHS tape of The Bodyguard from 1993.
 A music/effects only track is also available.